Germany national football team records and statistics: Oldest players

-Eighteen players played their last match for Germany at an age older than 35 years, including six goalkeepers.
+Eighteen players played their last match for Germany at an age older than 35 years, including six GKs.
 Eight national players continued to play for Austria or the Saarland after the Second World War.

 The ten oldest players at their last match are listed.

 Oldest players on debut

-38 players were at least 30 years old on their debut; for fifteen of them it was their only match.
+39 players were at least 30 years old on their debut; for 16 of them it was their only match.
 Stefan Kuntz, who had made his debut at the age of 31 years and 49 days, made the most appearances (25).
-They all played in friendly matches for their first match.
 The ten oldest players on debut are listed.

 Youngest captains

 Of the ten youngest captains, only Joshua Kimmich was captain in a competitive match, playing against Cameroon in the 2017 FIFA Confederations Cup group stage; the other thirteen youngest captains were only in friendly matches.

 Oldest captains (first matches as captains)

 Of the ten oldest captains, only Marco Reus was captain for the first time in a competitive match, in a win against Liechtenstein for 2022 FIFA World Cup qualification after Germany had already qualified; all the other players only debuted as captain in friendly matches.